kingkung2016/RGBD-SOD-tools/README.md

 ****

 ### Pre-trained_tools
+- Tips: some datasets satisfy the rule that closer objects present lower depth values (are "black"), while further objects have higher depth values (are "white").
+Although these depth maps are normalized into the range (0~1), such a rule is enforced to meet physical common sense.
+We provide the tools to inverse the black and white pixels of depth images.
 - Run `depth_inverse.py`, you can inverse the black and white pixels of depth images.
 - Run `sal_to_edge.py` to generate edge maps from the ground truth of mask.
 ****